Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never ever been exactly surveyed, or a piece that is being separated, will need a study to find the new edges and also lot lines in Wisconsin, which need to be permanently noted so they will never ever come to be lost.
+Land that has actually never been specifically surveyed, or an item that is being split, will call for a survey to locate the new corners as well as great deal lines in Wisconsin, which ought to be permanently noted so they will never ever become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.